-1.8 Working without a permit is a criminal offence.
-A ruling however has been given in Magistrates' Court that the legislation was "clearly directed at those www.surreycc.gov.uk/waverley who ignore the scheme completely by failing to secure a permit at all".
+2.7 Working without a permit is a criminal offence.
+A ruling however has been given in the magistrates' court that the legislation was "clearly directed at those who ignore the scheme completely by failing to secure a permit at all".
 This ruling also stated that an offence discharged by payment of an FPN is not a continuing offence.
-Advice from the legal team at Surrey County Council is that Magistrates Court decisions do not create precedent per se, but, as judicial determinations, may be taken into account in similar cases
+Advice from the legal team at Surrey County Council is that magistrates' court decisions do not create precedent per se, but as judicial determinations, may be taken into account in similar cases.

-The effect of these rulings is that multiple FPNs cannot be issued for the same offence, even though it may continue, and only when flagrantly abused can a working without a permit FPN be issued.
+The effect of these rulings being that multiple FPN's cannot be issued for the same offence even though it may continue and only when flagrantly abused can a working without a permit FPN be issued.

-1.9 Highway improvements associated with new developments (as deemed necessary by Transportation Development Planning (TDP) and included in planning permissions), under the permit scheme require an approved permit before they can be undertaken.
+2.8 Highway improvements associated with new developments, (as deemed necessary by Transportation Development Planning (TDP) and included in planning permissions), under the permit scheme require an approved permit before they can be undertaken.